 (Note: These FAQs are intended to help Designers for the Clean Water Nashville Overflow Abatement Program (CWNOAP) with an overall understanding of the project procurement and execution process.
 They are not intended to replace or supersede any established CWNOAP policy, controlled document, or the Metro Nashville Procurement Policy or Code.

-- We received an e-mail notification from Metro Procurement about a rehabilitation project assignment that we need to accept or reject.
+- As a listed Designer, we received an e-mail notification from Metro Procurement about a rehabilitation project assignment that we need to accept or reject.
 What happens next?

 - What happens if a CWNOAP project Scoping Meeting is held?

 - So we have completed the project Scoping Meeting - now what?

 - I have my own template for doing fee proposals; can I just use that?

 - To be selected for the original CWNOAP Project Designer short lists, we presented a Small Business Plan.
 Do we have to follow that Small Business Plan for each project?

 - Once a project budget is established, do I need to adhere to task limits or just the overall total budget?

 - If our contract has an “allowance” Category, what can I use that for?